Damnae/osuKeysoundSplitter/README.md

 `FOLDER_PATH` is the absolute path to the mapset and `DIFF_FILE` the relative path to the instrumental diff that will get keysounded.
 * Run!
 * Once done you can remove the complete mp3, its diff and the voice flac.
+*

+## FAQTS

+ * Yes, it works with any audio track, it doesn't have to be voice.
+ * No, it doesn't seperate different instruments from a complete song for you.
+ * No, there's no user interface and no .jar yet.
+You have to compile it and run it.
+ * No, it's only for .osu files, so no .bme.
+ * No, it doesn't work with sliders yet; osu! doesn't support the way I insert hitsounds in an .osu when it's a slider.